Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 <i>NOTE: not all configuration options of a Proxy Adapter are exposed by the file suggested above.<br>
-You can easily expand your configurations using the generic template for [basic](https://lightstreamer.com/docs/ls-ARI/latest/adapter_conf_template/adapters.xml) and [robust](https://lightstreamer.com/docs/ls-ARI/latest/adapter_robust_conf_template/adapters.xml) Proxy Adapters as a reference.</i>
+You can easily expand your configurations using the generic template for [basic](https://lightstreamer.com/docs/ls-server/latest_7_3/remote_adapter_conf_template/adapters.xml) and [robust](https://lightstreamer.com/docs/ls-server/latest_7_3/remote_adapter_robust_conf_template/adapters.xml) Proxy Adapters as a reference.</i>

 ## Install
 If you want to install a version of this demo in your local Lightstreamer Server, follow these steps:
 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
-* Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/releases) and unzip it, obtaining the `deployment` folder.
+* Get the `deploy.zip` file of the ["Release for Lightstreamer 7.3" release](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/releases) and unzip it, obtaining the `deployment` folder.
 * Plug the Proxy Data Adapter into the Server: go to the `deployment/Deployment_LS` folder and copy the `SocketHelloWorld` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
 * Alternatively, you may plug the *robust* versions of the Proxy Data Adapter: go to the `deployment/Deployment_LS(robust)` folder and copy the `SocketHelloWorld` directory and all of its files into `adapters` folder of your Lightstreamer Server installation.
-* Install the [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript) listed in [Clients Using This Adapter](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket#clients-using-this-adapter).
+* Install the [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript) listed in [Clients Using This Adapter](#clients-using-this-adapter).
     * To make the ["Hello World" Tutorial - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to PROXY_HELLOWORLD_SOCKETS, when creating the LightstreamerClient instance.
 So edit the `index.htm` page of the Hello World front-end, deployed under `Lightstreamer/pages/HelloWorld`, and replace:<BR/>
 `var client = new LightstreamerClient(null,"HELLOWORLD");`<BR/>
 with:<BR/>